signalbean/Transfer/README.md

 ## The Problem It Solves
 Imagine you need to transfer a file between your laptop and desktop.

-* Email/Cloud - will take more time. additionally, you might not have accses to.
+* Email/Cloud - will usually take more time. additionally, you might not have accses to them.
 * No USB stick.
 * SMB - you dont want to sit and configure both computers to serve/listen to samba. it requires you to install (on linux/mac)/enable it on one, enable discovery, which might be block due to company policy,etc.